ChrisBudd123/CWI/README.md

-Seattle Summer
+CWI Autumn

-Papers, lectures, Case Studies, and code for the Seattle Summer School minicourses on Scientific Machine Learning
+Papers, lectures, Case Study, and code for the CWI minicourse on Scientific Machine Learning

-Chris Budd OBE, University of Bath, UK
+Chris Budd OBE and Aengus Roberts, University of Bath, UK

-Lecture 1: Introduction to Sci ML

-Lecture 2: Approximation of functions using ML
+Lecture 1a: Approximation using NNs

+Lecture 1b: Intro to PINNs

-Lecture 3: PINNS
+Lecture 2a: PINNS in more detail

-Lecture 4: Variational deep learning
+Lecture 2b: Variational deep learning

-Lecture 5: Operator methods for differential equations
+Lecture 3a: Neural Operator methods for differential equations

-Lecture 6: Neural operators

-Lecture 7: Neural ODES and reconstruction of dynamics using ML

-Lecture 8: ML methods for weather forecasting
+Lecture 3b: ML methods for weather forecasting

-Case Study One: PINNsfor BVPs and IVPs
+Case Study: PINNsfor BVPs and IVPs

-Case Study Two: FNOs for the Darcy problem